City Guide: Reykjavík

 - Keep a lookout for some incredible street art when you walk around the Old Harbour.

 - If you’re in Iceland for an extended period of time, a three-hour drive from Reykjavík is Strandagaldur, the Museum of Icelandic Sorcery and Witchcraft in Hólmaví.
 It’s not to be missed!

 - The northern lights season in Iceland is from late August to mid-April, but your best chances of seeing them are from late September to late March, when it’s darkest.

 - Credit cards are widely accepted, but gas stations almost exclusively accept debit cards, not credit cards—you’ll need a PIN to complete your transaction.

 Looking to plan a trip to Reykjavík?
-Book a spot on our Northern Serenade cruise, sailing August of 2020, and add on a Reykjavík Pre-Cruise Program!
+Book a spot on our Iceland & Scotland Adventure sailing in July 2023, and add on a Reykjavík Post-Cruise Program!